-The College offers courses at three other locations: 438 Washington Street in Keene, NH, our co-location with Granite State College at 27 Pleasant Street in Claremont and beginning Spring 2016 at our new location 15 Hanover Street, Lebanon, NH.
-These locations offer increased access to postsecondary education to the residents of the Sullivan, Cheshire and Grafton counties.
+The College offers courses at two other locations: 438 Washington Street in Keene, NH and 15 Hanover Street, Lebanon, NH.
+These locations offer increased access to postsec-ondary education to the residents of the Sullivan, Cheshire and Grafton counties.
 These external locations provide local access and assistance in college admissions procedure, information regarding academic advising, support services and financial aid.
 They also provide a direct link to the main campus in Claremont.
-Students taking courses in Keene, our co-location with Granite State College in Claremont or in Lebanon may access full college services at the main campus.
+Students taking courses in Keene or in Lebanon may access full college services at the main campus.

-The RVCC at Keene, Lebanon and co-location site at Granite State College are subject to all the policies and procedures of River Valley Community College.
+RVCC at Keene and Lebanon are subject to all the policies and procedures of River Valley Community College.